Buffalo Water Quality at a Glance

 Request Water Testing

-Call the Buffalo Water Quality Hotline at (716) 847-1065 or visit buffalowater.org to request free water testing.
-Testing is particularly important for homes built before 1986 when lead plumbing was common.
+Contact Buffalo Water Authority at (716) 847-1065 or visit buffalowater.org to request water testing.
+Given the detection of 14 contaminants above health guidelines, testing is recommended for all residents, especially those in homes built before 1986.

 Apply for RLIW Program

-Enroll in the Replacement of Lead in Water (RLIW) Program for financial assistance with lead service line replacement.
-Visit buffalowater.org/leadprogram or call (716) 847-1065 for eligibility information.
+Enroll in the Replacement of Lead in Water (RLIW) Program for assistance with lead service line replacement.
+Visit buffalowater.org or call (716) 847-1065 for program information and eligibility requirements.

 Install Certified Filters